-(A) Sentence of Probation Prohibited.-The court may not impose a sentence of probation pursuant to this provision if prohibited by statute or where a term of imprisonment is required under this guideline.
-See §5B1.1 (Imposition of a Term of Probation).

-- [(B) Definition of 'Crime of Violence'.-For purposes of subsection (g), 'crime of violence' has the meaning given that term in §4B1.2 (Definitions of Terms Used in Section 4B1.1). - (C) Sentence of Imprisonment for First Offenders.-A sentence of imprisonment may be appropriate in cases in which the defendant used violence or credible threats of violence or possessed a firearm or other dangerous weapon in connection with the offense].".
+- (A) Sentence of Probation Prohibited.-The court may not impose a sentence of probation pursuant to this provision if prohibited by statute.
+See §5B1.1 (Imposition of a Term of Probation). - [(B) Definition of 'Crime of Violence'.-For purposes of subsection (g), 'crime of violence' has the meaning given that term in §4B1.2 (Definitions of Terms Used in Section 4B1.1). - (C) Sentence of Imprisonment for First Offenders.-A sentence of imprisonment may be appropriate in cases in which the defendant used violence or credible threats of violence or possessed a firearm or other dangerous weapon in connection with the offense].".